 12-volts DC power

-The 12-volts DC system is powered by a battery and runs all the basic RV components and devices.
-A fully charged battery will power the 12-volts equipment, including the furnace, water heater, most lighting, fans, and USB plugs in your RV.
+A battery powers the 12-volt DC system, running all the basic RV components and devices.
+A fully charged battery will power the 12-volt equipment, including the furnace, water heater, most lighting, fans, and USB plugs in your RV.
 As long as your battery (or battery bank) is charged, you can use everything except the high-voltage appliances rated for AC power.

 The DC power system is ideal for RVers who enjoy boondocking or prefer camping off the grid with no electric hookups.
 In that case, you can use solar panels to recharge your batteries and power your rig.

-To put a solar system together, you will need to connect the panels, batteries, controller, and inverter using a solar cable.
-While there is no wire specifically designed for solar-powered systems, there’re different cables rated for specific uses.
+To assemble a solar system, you must connect the panels, batteries, controller, and inverter using a solar cable.
+While no wire is specifically designed for solar-powered systems, different cables are rated for specific uses.

 - Series wiring